varnikasharma333-ctrl/PowerBI-Sales-Dashboard/README.md

 # Sales Performance Dashboard – Power BI
+**Dataset Source:** The dataset used in this project was downloaded from Kaggle for educational and analysis purposes.

 ## 📌 Project Overview
 This project showcases a Power BI dashboard built to analyze sales and profit performance.